repository-preservation/lcmap-ccdc/docs/faq.rst

 Where do the results get saved?
 -------------------------------
-In a table matching the algorithm + version, in a keyspace configured in :code:`firebird.install`.
-Tables and keyspaces must be created before running Firebird, presumably by Cassandra admins.
+In a table matching the algorithm + version, in a keyspace configured in :code:`ccdc.install`.
+Tables and keyspaces must be created before running CCDC, presumably by Cassandra admins.

 If you are running the local Cassandra image, you are the Cassandra admin.
 In that case, edit :code:`test/resources/schema.setup.cql`